I’ve read and watched most reviews of the Canon EOS R, and man, what an echo chamber. The online review game has gotten really lazy.

 The Sensor

-The Canon EOS R has a 30 megapixel sensor.
-This is why you’re seeing the system priced a little higher than the Sony A7III.
-It lives somewhere between an A7III and A7rIII.
-So you can never actually do a 1:1 comparison to an A7III or A7rIII.
+The Canon EOS R has a 30-megapixel sensor, which is why the system is priced a little higher than the Sony A7III.
+It is somewhere between an A7III and an A7rIII, so you can never actually do a 1:1 comparison to an A7III or A7rIII.

 The EOS R has a tighter pixel pitch than an A7III so it won’t have as much dynamic range, and you may see more noise at high ISO.
 It’s also not a BSI sensor which is too bad, but it’s still not a terrible sensor and still smokes any APS-C camera which I believe is more than good enough for most styles of photography.
 Except maybe spelunking.
 The Sony A7III is a better spelunker camera.